apache/sling-whiteboard/sling-slingstart-feature-maven-plugin/Readme.md

 # Sling Start Feature Maven Plugin

 This Maven Plugin is the Feature Model based version of the Slingstart Maven Plugin.
-It does not depend on the predecessor to keep the PM and FM based code base separate.
+It does not depend on its predecessor to keep the Provisioning Model and Feature Model code bases separate.

 ## Build